 The "editing and production" section covers work for website production, website design and management only.

-See also the Photography / online and Illustrations and cartoons sections of this guide.
-The Society of Authors' Quick Guide to Electronic Publishing Contracts covers the electronic aspects of book publishing.
+See also the Illustrations and cartoons section of this guide and the sections for newspapers and magazines.
+The Society of Authors' Quick Guide to Publishing Contracts covers some aspects of electronic book publishing.
+Links are below.